snaaleeye/eng114_python/readme.md

 x = lambda a : a + 10
 print(x(5))

+DRY - Don't Repeat Yourself.

 # Python Object-Oriented Programming

+Difference between method and

 Python is an object oriented programming language.
 Almost everything in Python is an object, with its properties and methods.

 A Class is like an object constructor, or a "blueprint" for creating objects. class MyClass: